Chapter 3: Phonetics

 However, other spoken languages have more complex vowel systems, with vowel pairs articulated in roughly the same way, except for tenseness.
 For example, most dialects of English have multiple pairs of vowels that are distinguished primarily by tenseness, such as the vowels in beat and bit.
 Both of them have a high front tongue position and are unrounded, but the beat vowel is tense, while the bit vowel is lax.
 Similarly, the vowels of the English words bait and bet are both front, mid, and unrounded, but the bait vowel is tense, while the bet vowel is lax.
 Thus, for languages like English, the tense/lax terminology is often necessary to fully describe the vowel system.

 That said, low vowels are very rarely tense in any language, because lowering the tongue and advancing the tongue root are making almost contradictory demands on the tongue, pushing the bulk of tongue in two different directions.
-However, the tongue is quite flexible and can physically be both lowered and tensed, so tense low vowels are not impossible, and there are some languages that have them, such as Akan (a Kwa language of the Niger-Congo family, spoken in Ghana), which has both a tense and a lax low vowel.
+However, the tongue is quite flexible and can physically be both lowered and tensed, so tense low vowels are not impossible, and there are some languages that have them, such as Akan (a Kwa language of the Niger-Congo family, spoken in Ghana; Stewart 1967), which has both a tense and a lax low vowel.

 In Section 3.4, we talked about how the velum can move to make a distinction between oral and nasal stops based on whether or not air can flow into the nasal cavity.
-The same distinction can be for vowels.
+The same distinction can be found for vowels.
 If a vowel is articulated with a raised velum to block airflow into the nasal cavity, the vowel is called oral.
 If instead the velum is lowered, allowing airflow into the nasal cavity, the vowel is called nasal or nasalized.
 The property of whether a vowel is oral or nasal is called its nasality.
 Vowels in most dialects of English are often nasal when they are immediately before a nasal stop, as in the English word bent.
-The different positions of the velum for oral and nasal vowels are shown in Figure 3.18, with arrows indicated direction of airflow.
+The different positions of the velum for oral and nasal vowels are shown in Figure 3.18, with arrows indicating direction of airflow.